Home Services | Mortgage | CA Foreclosure Reports

 Dramatic Declines in Foreclosure Activity

 September 2012 California Notice of Defaults were down 20.7 percent from the prior month, and down 48.1 percent compared to last year.
-There has been speculation that the banks would rush to clear inventory before the CA Homeowner Bill of Rights takes affect in January 2013, causing an increase in the number of foreclosures.
-Clearly this is not the case as we continue to see the number of Foreclosure Starts decline.
+There has been speculation that the banks would rush to clear inventory before the CA Homeowner Bill of Rights takes effect in January 2013, causing an increase in the number of foreclosures.
+Clearly, this is not the case as we continue to see the number of Foreclosure Starts decline.
 Notice of Trustee Sales remains basically flat, up 1.9 percent from the prior month.

 September 2012 California Foreclosure Sales are down 17.9 percent from the prior month, and down 30.4 percent compared to last year.
 However, a larger portion of Trustee Sales, 39.2 percent, are being purchased by investors compared to 27.2 percent last year.